In re El Paso Corporation Shareholder Litigation

 A $110 million settlement was obtained in this shareholder case.

-Under the terms of the Merger, El Paso shareholders could elect to receive, for each El Paso share held: (i) $25.91 in cash; (ii) 0.9635 shares of Kinder Morgan common stock; or (iii) $14.65 in cash plus 0.4187 shares of Kinder Morgan common stock, subject to an aggregate pro rata split of 57% cash and 43% stock.
+Under the terms of the merger, El Paso shareholders could elect to receive, for each El Paso share held: (i) $25.91 in cash; (ii) 0.9635 shares of Kinder Morgan common stock; or (iii) $14.65 in cash plus 0.4187 shares of Kinder Morgan common stock, subject to an aggregate pro rata split of 57 percent cash and 43 percent stock.
 In addition, El Paso shareholders were to receive 0.640 Kinder Morgan warrants per El Paso share held.

-Immediately after being appointed, Plaintiffs launched discovery on an expedited basis, issuing multiple document requests to defendants El Paso, the Board, Kinder Morgan and Goldman Sachs.
-Plaintiffs also issued third party subpoenas requesting documents from El Paso's financial advisor Morgan Stanley and its legal advisor Wachtel Lipton Rosen & Katz, as well as from Kinder Morgan's legal advisor Weil Gotshal & Manges LLP and its financial advisors, Evercore Group LLC and Barclays Capital Inc.
+Immediately after being appointed, the plaintiffs launched discovery on an expedited basis, issuing multiple document requests to defendants El Paso, the Board, Kinder Morgan, and Goldman Sachs.
+The plaintiffs also issued third-party subpoenas requesting documents from El Paso's financial advisor Morgan Stanley and its legal advisor Wachtel Lipton Rosen & Katz, as well as from Kinder Morgan's legal advisor Weil Gotshal & Manges LLP and its financial advisors, Evercore Group LLC, and Barclays Capital Inc.

-On November 29, 2011, Plaintiffs filed their Verified Consolidated Class Action Complaint (the "Complaint").
-In the Complaint, Plaintiffs alleged that the Board breached its fiduciary duties to El Paso's shareholders.
-Among other things, Plaintiffs alleged that the Merger Price was inadequate and the product of a negotiation process that was irremediably tainted by El Paso's conflicted financial advisor, Goldman.
-At the time of the Merger negotiations, Goldman held a 19.1% ownership stake in Kinder Morgan, the Company's acquiror.
-Accordingly, Plaintiffs alleged that Goldman's ownership interest in Kinder Morgan led it to steer the Board to approve the Merger at a price that did not represent the best value reasonably obtainable for El Paso's shareholders.
-Additionally, Plaintiffs alleged that in approving the Merger, the Board abandoned a previously-announced, highly-touted plan to split or "spin-off" El Paso's pipeline business segment from its exploration and production business segment, and form two stand-alone, publicly-traded companies.
+On November 29, 2011, the plaintiffs filed their Verified Consolidated Class Action Complaint (the complaint).
+In the complaint, the plaintiffs alleged that the Board breached its fiduciary duties to El Paso's shareholders.
+Among other things, the plaintiffs alleged that the merger price was inadequate and the product of a negotiation process that was irremediably tainted by El Paso's conflicted financial advisor, Goldman.
+At the time of the merger negotiations, Goldman held a 19.1 percent ownership stake in Kinder Morgan, the company's acquiror.
+Accordingly, the plaintiffs alleged that Goldman's ownership interest in Kinder Morgan led it to steer the Board to approve the merger at a price that did not represent the best value reasonably obtainable for El Paso's shareholders.
+Additionally, the plaintiffs alleged that in approving the merger, the Board abandoned a previously-announced, highly-touted plan to split or "spin-off" El Paso's pipeline business segment from its exploration and production business segment, and form two standalone, publicly traded companies.

-In early December, Plaintiffs began reviewing over a quarter of a million pages of documents produced by defendants and third parties.
-Between December 9, 2011 and January 6, 2012, Plaintiffs deposed seven officers, Board members and financial advisors of El Paso and Kinder Morgan.
+In early December, the plaintiffs began reviewing over a quarter of a million pages of documents produced by defendants and third parties.
+Between December 9, 2011 and January 6, 2012, the plaintiffs deposed seven officers, Board members and financial advisors of El Paso and Kinder Morgan.

-Following fact discovery, on January 13, 2012, Plaintiffs moved to preliminarily enjoin the Merger due to the conflicts that corrupted the Board's sales process, and the defects that skewed the valuation analyses performed by Goldman and the Board's other financial advisor, Morgan Stanley.
-Defendants opposed the motion, and on February 9, 2012, the parties argued the motion in a six-hour hearing in the Delaware Court of Chancery.
+Following fact discovery, on January 13, 2012, the plaintiffs moved to preliminarily enjoin the merger due to the conflicts that corrupted the Board's sales process, and the defects that skewed the valuation analyses performed by Goldman and the Board's other financial advisor, Morgan Stanley.
+The defendants opposed the motion, and on February 9, 2012, the parties argued the motion in a six-hour hearing in the Delaware Court of Chancery.

 On February 29, 2012, Chancellor Strine issued a written decision denying the Motion for Preliminary Injunction, but finding that "plaintiffs [had] a reasonable likelihood of success in proving that the Merger was tainted by disloyalty," though "the balance of harms counsel[ed] against a preliminary injunction."

-On March 9, 2012, El Paso held its special meeting of shareholders, and the Merger was approved.
-The Merger thereafter closed on May 25, 2012.
+On March 9, 2012, El Paso held its special meeting of shareholders, and the merger was approved and thereafter closed on May 25, 2012.

-Subsequent to the denial of their Motion for Preliminary Injunction, Plaintiffs continued to litigate the action in pursuit of a damage remedy based on Plaintiffs' view that the Merger consideration was inadequate and the product of breaches of fiduciary by the Board, aided and abetted by Goldman and Kinder Morgan.
+Subsequent to the denial of their Motion for Preliminary Injunction, the plaintiffs continued to litigate the action in pursuit of a damage remedy based on their view that the merger consideration was inadequate and the product of breaches of fiduciary by the Board, aided and abetted by Goldman and Kinder Morgan.

-On April 23, 2012, the Court entered a Stipulation and Order Governing Case Schedule which provided, among other things, for a trial commencing on March 4, 2013.
-Pursuant to that Order, Plaintiffs served additional discovery requests upon the Defendants and certain third parties, received and reviewed productions of documents in response to those requests, while continuing to seek the production of additional documents, filed a Motion for Class Certification, and prepared an amended complaint.
+On April 23, 2012, the court entered a Stipulation and Order Governing Case Schedule which provided, among other things, for a trial commencing on March 4, 2013.
+Pursuant to that Order, the plaintiffs served additional discovery requests upon the defendants and certain third parties, received and reviewed productions of documents in response to those requests, while continuing to seek the production of additional documents, filed a Motion for Class Certification, and prepared an amended complaint.